WenjieDu/SAITS/README.md

 > [!TIP]
+> **[Updates in May 2025]** 🎉 Our survey paper [Deep Learning for Multivariate Time Series Imputation: A Survey](https://arxiv.org/abs/2402.04059) gets accepted by IJCAI 2025!
+We comprehensively review the literature of the state-of-the-art deep-learning imputation methods for time series, provide a new taxonomy based on uncertainty and model architecture for them, systematically compare multiple toolkits, and discuss the challenges and future directions in this field.
+>
 > **[Updates in Jun 2024]** 😎 The 1st comprehensive time-seres imputation benchmark paper
-[TSI-Bench: Benchmarking Time Series Imputation](https://arxiv.org/abs/2406.12747) now is public available.
+[TSI-Bench: Benchmarking Time Series Imputation](https://arxiv.org/abs/2406.12747) is now publicly available.
 The code is open source in the repo [Awesome_Imputation](https://github.com/WenjieDu/Awesome_Imputation).
 With nearly 35,000 experiments, we provide a comprehensive benchmarking study on 28 imputation methods, 3 missing patterns (points, sequences, blocks), various missing rates, and 8 real-world datasets.
 >
 > **[Updates in May 2024]** 🔥 We applied SAITS embedding and training strategies to **iTransformer, FiLM, FreTS, Crossformer, PatchTST, DLinear, ETSformer, FEDformer,
 > Informer, Autoformer, Non-stationary Transformer, Pyraformer, Reformer, SCINet, RevIN, Koopa, MICN, TiDE, and StemGNN** in <a href="https://github.com/WenjieDu/PyPOTS"><img src="https://pypots.com/figs/pypots_logos/PyPOTS/logo_FFBG.svg" width="26px" align="center"/> PyPOTS</a>
-> to enable them applicable to the time-series imputation task.
+> to enable them to be applicable to the time-series imputation task.
->
-> **[Updates in Feb 2024]** 🎉 Our survey paper [Deep Learning for Multivariate Time Series Imputation: A Survey](https://arxiv.org/abs/2402.04059) has been released on arXiv.
-We comprehensively review the literature of the state-of-the-art deep-learning imputation methods for time series, provide a taxonomy for them, and discuss the challenges and future directions in this field.

 <p align="center">